tinymce/tinymce-vue/README.md

 This package is a thin wrapper around `tinymce` to make it easier to use in a Vue application.

+For some quick demos, check out the [storybook](https://tinymce.github.io/tinymce-vue/).

 ## Installation
 ```sh
 $ npm install @tinymce/tinymce-vue